Portland, Oregon: Topography

 Portland is 60 mi east of the Pacific Ocean at the northern end of Oregon's most populated region, the Willamette Valley.
 Downtown Portland straddles the banks of the Willamette River, which flows north through the city center and separates the city's east and west neighborhoods.
 Less than 10 mi from downtown, the Willamette River flows into the Columbia River, the fourth-largest river in the United States, which divides Oregon from Washington state.
 Portland is approximately 100 mi upriver from the Pacific Ocean on the Columbia.

 Though much of downtown Portland is relatively flat, the foothills of the Tualatin Mountains, more commonly referred to locally as the "West Hills", pierce through the northwest and southwest reaches of the city.
 Council Crest Park at 1073 ft is often quoted as the highest point in Portland; however, the highest point in Portland is on a section of NW Skyline Blvd just north of Willamette Stone Heritage site.
 The highest point east of the river is Mt.
 Tabor, an extinct volcanic cinder cone, which rises to 636 ft.
 Nearby Powell Butte and Rocky Butte rise to 614 ft and 612 ft, respectively.
 To the west of the Tualatin Mountains lies the Oregon Coast Range, and to the east lies the actively volcanic Cascade Range.
 On clear days, Mt.
 Hood and Mt.
 St. Helens dominate the horizon, while Mt.
 Adams and Mt.
 Rainier can also be seen in the distance.

 According to the United States Census Bureau, the city has an area of 145.09 sqmi, of which 133.43 sqmi is land and 11.66 sqmi is water.
-Although almost all of Portland is within Multnomah County, small portions of the city are within Clackamas and Washington Counties, with populations estimated at 785 and 1,455, respectively.
+Although almost all of Portland is within Multnomah County, small portions of the city are within Clackamas and Washington counties.